keyboard2769/nb-kosui/README.md

 #### swing UI
 - basically a bunch of wrapper class based on JPanel to make swing library just a little bit easy to use for me.
-- besides that a none local JWindow is wrapped to serve as a container alone side the PApplet frame.
+- besides, a none local JWindow is wrapped to serve as a container alone side the PApplet frame.

 #### logic